dhavalmakw/Simple_String_Calculator/README.md

 ### Tool :- Eclipse
 ### Dependencies :- jutil 3
 # Steps:
- 1. Create add method.
+ 1. Create **int Add(string numbers)**.
 This method is defined as a public and return addition of two number.
  2. This method can take string as a perimeter.
  3. Check for empty string.
 Example : " "
  4. Allow the Add method to handle an unknown amount of numbers like : "1", "1,2"